david-m-rosen/Preconditioners/README.md

 # Preconditioners

-This library implements a set of useful algebraic (incomplete-factorization-based) preconditioners that can be used to accelerate the convergence of iterative linear-algebraic methods (such as the conjugate-gradient, MINRES, Lanczos, or LOBPCG methods).
-This library builds upon the incomplete Crout symmetric indefinite LDL factorization provided by the [sym-ildl](https://cs.stanford.edu/people/paulliu/sym-ildl/html/index.html) library, implementing (optional) *inertia-correction* to ensure that the constructed preconditioners are *positive-definite* (which many inexact linear-algebraic methods require), as well as presenting an interface that permits easy integration with [Eigen](https://eigen.tuxfamily.org/index.php)
+This library implements a set of useful algebraic (incomplete-factorization-based) [preconditioners](https://en.wikipedia.org/wiki/Preconditioner) that can be used to accelerate the convergence of many iterative numerical linear-algebraic methods (such as the [conjugate gradient](https://en.wikipedia.org/wiki/Conjugate_gradient_method), [Lanczos](https://en.wikipedia.org/wiki/Lanczos_algorithm), or [LOBPCG](https://en.wikipedia.org/wiki/LOBPCG) methods).
+It builds upon the incomplete Crout symmetric indefinite LDL' factorization provided by the [sym-ildl](https://cs.stanford.edu/people/paulliu/sym-ildl/html/index.html) library, extending its functionality to implement *inertia correction* (so that the constructed preconditioners are *positive-definite*, as required by many inexact linear-algebraic methods), as well as presenting an interface that permits easy integration with [Eigen](https://eigen.tuxfamily.org/index.php).

 ## Getting Started